vsadykov/TEBBS/README.md

 fluxes - fluxes of the GOES X-ray data during the flare

+Tarray - best solution for the Temperature curve

+EMarray - best solution for the Emission Measure curve

 timing - timing of the flux in 'yyyy-mm-dd hh:mm:ss' format

 T, Tmin, Tmax - peak value of the Temperature and its error bounds